 The closet looms large in any discussion of LGBT inclusivity in continuing care: the fear of going back in - for those who are aging, the fear of coming out for those who are already residing in care facilities and homes.
 “Coming out” is not something that a person does once and then it’s over.
 It can indeed be a lifelong process, as one widens the circle of people one is “out” to, and also ventures deeper in to an understanding of LGBT history and culture.
 In the LGBT community we often liken the process of coming out of the closet to a journey.

-If there is one thing this project has taught us in a year of research, community meetings, and engagement with staff and administrators at Northwood, it is that this journey will be long and involved.
-Fortunately there are many rewards along the road to diversity and inclusion.
+Our Partner:

 We have been very fortunate in our partnership with Northwood.
 They had an active Diversity Committee and had begun to address making their community LGBT inclusive.
 However we quickly learned that a continuing care facility such as Northwood is a community unto itself, with its own codes of conduct, both written and implicitly understood.
-We found that there was an appetite for change; that change would happen, but the pace of change was not in our control.
-Learning to not just live with that pace, but to see it in a positive light has been an important lesson.
+Northwood demonstrated a culture of change and adaptation but the change may not always proceed at a pace we can control.
+Recognizing the limitations of time and adjusting expectations will be a requirement for any future work in this area.

 We consider this Tool Kit to be a work-in-progress.
 Time and resources prevented our engaging with a long term care home in rural Nova Scotia, although that will happen; indeed must happen.
 We have had direct conversations with people working in this field in Toronto and Boulder, Colorado.
 We have read reports and research papers from the USA, Canada, the United Kingdom, and Australia.
 We have consulted with educators and care providers and with members of our own LGBT Elders community right here at home.
 Everyone we have met and spoken with had a role in shaping this document.
 We know that as we carry the work forward that it will continue to evolve.

-“Festina lente,” said the Emperor Augustus, “Make haste slowly.”
-As this project moves forward, we hope to share this process of change with long term care facilities throughout Nova Scotia, slowly but surely, with our eyes on the journey’s end.

-ACKNOWLEDGEMENTS
+Aknowledgements

 The Nova Scotia Rainbow Action Project (NSRAP), with support from the Nova Scotia Department of Seniors, initiated the Elders Project in partnership with the Northwood in order to address long term residential care for lesbian, gay, bisexual, and transgender (LGBT) elders in Nova Scotia.
 Throughout this process we have been working from Diversity Our Strength, a 2008 publication of Toronto Long Term Care Homes & Services.
 The Toronto Toolkit, as we have come to call it, has served as our guide and is heavily referenced throughout this document.
 It is our ultimate goal to create a toolkit that reflects Nova Scotia’s unique multi-cultural heritage and the specific realities of its LGBT citizens.